davy7125/polyphone/docs/en/development/using-qt-creator-to-build-polyphone.rst

    qmake finished

-In the section :guilabel:`Project` in the left column, then in the section :guilabel:`Build&Run`, select the build configuration (Release is preferred).
+In the section :guilabel:`Project` in the left column, then in the section :guilabel:`Build&Run`, select the build configuration (:guilabel:`Release` is preferred).

 Finally, click on the action :guilabel:`Build project Polyphone` in the menu :guilabel:`Build`.